slcs-jsc/mptrac/README.md

 At first call, the run script will download meteorological input data from a data server.
 This step may take a while as the input data comprise several hundred MByte.
 The input data are saved for later runs and need to be downloaded only once.

-Please see the example script (run.sh) on how to invoke MPTRAC programs such as 'atm_init' and 'atm_split' to initialize trajectory seeds and 'trac' to calculate the trajectories.
+Please see the example script (run.sh) on how to invoke MPTRAC programs such as `atm_init` and `atm_split` to initialize trajectory seeds and `trac` to calculate the trajectories.

-The script generates a number of plots of the simulation output at different times after the eruption by means of 'gnuplot'.
+The script generates a number of plots of the simulation output at different times after the eruption by means of `gnuplot`.
 These plots should look similar to the output already provided in the repository.

 This is an example showing the particle position and grid output for 6 to 8 June 2011:
 <p align="center"><img src="example/plots.ref/atm_2011_06_06_00_00.tab.png" width="45%"/> &emsp; <img src="example/plots.ref/grid_2011_06_06_00_00.tab.png" width="45%"/></p>